 One great reason to establish a stellar credit score is the opportunity to get into real estate investment.
-In this episode, we’re talking to a real estate investor, Deep Nasta, aka “Cheap Deep,” who by the age of 35 had enough passive income through rental properties to leave the working world and live the life he wanted.
+In this episode, we talk to real estate investor Deep Nasta

 Nasta, who lives in Austin, Texas, takes us through the ins and outs of real estate investment.
 We talk about everything from how much house you should buy, to tax breaks you should know about, to the perfect kind of investment for a hands-off investor.